 Types of HousingTypes of Housing

 Compared to the other boroughs, there’s a far richer choice of housing options to pick from here.
-There are semi-detached homes, rowhouses, 3-5 story apartment buildings, loft apartments, co-living spaces, co-ops, condos, and more to choose.
+There are semi-detached homes, rowhouses, 3-5 story apartment buildings, loft apartments, co-living spaces, co-ops, condos, and more to choose from.
 Be sure to check out All the Queens Houses, an ongoing photo project of some of the borough’s most interesting low-rise housing stock.

 Cost of LivingCost of Living

 Neighborhoods located close to Manhattan (Astoria, LIC) have comparable prices to there.
 The further out you go, the more affordable it becomes.
 For instance, a 3-bedroom rental can be found in Woodhaven for $1,800-$2,300, but this means a 1hr commute on the A train to Manhattan.
-For grocery shopping, prices tend to be far cheaper than Manhattan.
+For grocery shopping, prices tend to be far cheaper than in Manhattan.
 The average and median income in the borough is $76,500 and $66,100, respectively.

 Queens may be big, but its location and public transport mean it’s easy to access the other five boroughs.
 Twelve subway routes traverse Queens, servicing 81 stations on seven main lines.
 Residents can ride the M, R, or E line straight into Manhattan, arriving at 59th and Lex in less than 20 minutes, depending on where you leave.
 To get to Brooklyn without passing through Manhattan, you can take the A, G, J/Z, and M routes.
 There’s also the E, W, and 7 train that connects Queens to Manhattan only.

-Occasionally, the seven train stops working on weekends, but there are plenty of other subway options if that happens.
+Occasionally, the seven train stops work on weekends, but there are plenty of other subway options if that happens.
 Not something a lot of other boroughs can say.
 There’s also an extensive bus network that moves more than 714,000-weekday riders throughout the borough.
 Currently, there’s an MTA proposal to redesign this bus network by combining several lines and extending its reach.
 The final draft is expected to be published sometime this Spring.

 Working in QueensWorking in Queens